-Jessica is UN Global Compact Network USA’s, Communications Manager.
+Jessica is UN Global Compact Network USA’s Head of Communications.
 She develops and oversees the organization’s external and internal communication strategies.
 Charged with amplifying the US private sector’s role in building a more sustainable world, Jessica works closely with global and local colleagues to communicate Network USA’s available resources and continued partnership.

 Before joining UN Global Compact Network USA, Jessica managed communications for The Global FoodBanking Network, Takeda Pharmaceuticals USA, and the International Trademark Association.
 She also founded and ran Macro PR, a communications consulting company that serviced mission-based organizations and companies.
 Her most notable projects include implementing the first social media campaign for a state government, managing an organization’s communications efforts surrounding a controversial international trade agreement, launching a niche social network for industry professionals, and marketing regions for economic development after suffering from natural disasters.

 Jessica is a New York University graduate with a BA in Economics and a BA in Journalism.

 Christine Cavallo is Network USA’s Engagement Manager.
 In this role, Christine works with US companies to support their mobilization and progress in line with environmental, ecological, and social goals encompassed by the UN Global Compact’s Ten Principles of Humanity and the UN Sustainable Development Goals.